Anopheles gambiae Assembly and Gene Annotation

 The genome assembly presented here (AgamP4, April 2014) is a revised assembly based on the whole genome shotgun assembly of the PEST strain of Anopheles gambiae [1, 2], plus the addition of a mitochondrial chromosome.
 The assembly is described in detail in VectorBase.

 Annotation of the AgamP4 assembly was carried out by VectorBase.
-The set of gene models presented (genebuild AgamP4.1, released April 2014) combines manual annotation, data provided by the research community, and gene prediction using the Ensembl system.
+The set of gene models presented (genebuild AgamP4.2, released August 2014) combines manual annotation, data provided by the research community, and gene prediction using the Ensembl system.
 Prediction utilised alignments of dipteran and other protein sets to the genome and generation of GeneWise models, alignment and gene prediction based on Anopheles ESTs, and selected ab initio predictions.
 More details can be found in VectorBase.

 The functional genomics database for An. gambiae contains mappings to probes from the many microarray designs, more details can be found at the VectorBase microarray page.